excellent-react/form/README.md

 ```

-## **🧐 Watch Form Values**
+## **🧐 Watch form values**

-This configuration allows to watch all fields value changes, by defining `watchValuesOn` option in config that returns `formValues` property from hook that can used to get current form values.
+`useForm` hook allows watching all fields value changes, by defining the `watchValuesOn` option in config.
+It returns the `formValues` property from the hook which can be used to get current form values.
 ```js
 const { formValues, formRef } = useForm({
   watchValuesOn: 'change',
   onSubmit: console.log
 })
 ```
-There are two type of watch mode available to config
+There are two types of watch modes available for configuration
 ### **`'input'`**
-This watch mode updates and validates (if defined) `formValues` on press of key stroke on field just like `onChange` event on input,
+This watch mode updates and validates (if defined) `formValues` when a value in a field is changed, just like `onChange` event on input,

-*Note: This will re-render component on each key strokes depending on using and not-using `formValues`.*
+*Note: This will re-render component on each keystroke depending on using or not using `formValues`.*

 ### **`'change'`** (recommended)
-This watch mode updates and validates (if defined) `formValues` on change of field value and moving to next form field just like `onBlur` event on input.
+This watch mode updates and validates (if defined) `formValues` on change of field value and moving to the next form field just like `onBlur` event on input.

-*Note: Not using any watch mode will only updates and validates (if defined) `formValues` on Form submit.*
+*Note: Not using any watch mode will only update and validate (if defined) `formValues` on Form submit.*

-### Custom Input component values watch
+### Custom input component

-Some Custom Input React component that compiles to native input element don't emit input changes to form element, therefor `useForm` hook gives `updateFieldValue` that needs to assign the event listener prop of that custom input component in order to update latest `formValues`.
+Some custom input react components which compile to native input element don't emit input changes. `useForm` hook provides `updateFieldValue` option to update the latest `formValues`.

 ```jsx
 import React from 'react';